lindseysim/interaction-handler/README.md

 As written above, interrupting/canceling the measure interaction will simply end the interaction without computing the distance or area measured.
 Perhaps we want to have the user prompted whether to confirm cancellation when such an event occurs.

-If so, in the interaction options, we can adjust the interaction options like so, linking in to a confirm interruption function.
+If so, in the interaction options, we can define a callback for `checkInterrupt`.

 ```javascript
 var iOptions = {